Streamline your finances by combining overdraft, credit cards and any other borrowing into one simple monthly repayment.

 Will a consolidation loan save me money?

 However, with the average credit card rate in the UK at a record high of 24.7% APR, there is a very good chance that you will save money with us.
-Our salary deducted loans start at just 5.9% APR, so if you are approved and pay on time, you could potentially save significant amounts of money.
+Our consolidation loan rate is 16.5% APR so if you are approved and pay on time, you could save significant amounts of money.

 This calculator helps you to estimate your current borrowing, and the potential savings of paying it off using a London Mutual Credit Union consolidation loan.